 OBSERVATIONS AND ASSESSMENT

-As part of our daily practice, we converse with children and observe and assess their development and learning.
-We use these interactions and observations to inform our future plans and consolidate and extend learning.
+As part of our daily practice we observe and assess children's development and learning to inform our future plans.
+We record our observations in a variety of ways and everyone in class is encouraged to contribute.